 This article explains possible reasons why Runtime errors occur and how to resolve them.

-If happening when loading software after a run time error
+If happens when loading software after a run time error

-When WMS produces a ‘Runtime error’ and exits, it may fail to start and show a runtime message again due to the windows components we use have stopped working in your remote session, please follow steps below:
+When WMS produces a ‘Runtime error’ and exits, it may fail to start and show a runtime message again because the windows components we use have stopped working in your remote session.
+Please follow the steps below:

-1. Log out of your server session completely by use the Start icon and Select Log Off
+1. Log out of your server session entirely by using the Start icon and selecting Log Off

 2. Log back in